-A subtle, natural-looking approach is at the forefront of Dr. Freeman’s method for all his patients, and this especially goes for those interested in a facelift at his Idaho Falls, Idaho, and Jackson Hole, Wyoming, cosmetic surgery locations.
+A subtle, natural-looking approach is at the forefront of Dr. Freeman’s method for all his patients, and this especially goes for those interested in a facelift at his Idaho Falls, Idaho cosmetic surgery location.

 A board-certified plastic surgeon, Dr. Freeman believes advanced techniques make all the difference for natural-looking results.
 He likes to see photos of patients from 10 to 15 years ago so he can help them achieve their goal to still look like themselves, only more refreshed.